 And that’s the List

 Call it the lucky seven if you wish.
-These are the companies for whom we’d be most comfortable placing anyone’s money if cash accumulation is the key goal.
-There are some companies for whom people might feel we’ve snubbed.
-Truth is we’ve looked at them all and made this determination after much deliberation and real life comparing for prospective clients.
+We’d be most comfortable placing anyone’s money with these companies if cash accumulation is the key goal.
+It might look like we’ve snubbed certain companies, but the truth is that we’ve looked at them all and made this determination after much deliberation and real-life comparing for prospective clients.

-If a company isn’t on the list its either because they tend not to focus their whole life product on cash accumulation or they simply don’t have a product that we’ve ever seen compete well against these seven.
+If a company isn’t on the list, it’s either because they tend not to focus their whole life product on cash accumulation, or they simply don’t have a product that we’ve seen compete well against these seven.

-We’re sticking with reporting these companies in alphabetical order and not in order of who we think is the best and the worst.
-The reason is simple, different circumstances place them in different order.
+We’re listing these companies in alphabetical order and not in order of who we think is the best and the worst because such designations really depend on the circumstances of the potential buyer.

-We will be updating this list each year, so if we find that we need to make an addition or subtraction, we’ll do just that.
+We will be updating this list each year, so we’ll be making additions and subtractions as needed.
 For 2013, these are our top contenders for whole life insurance when focusing on cash accumulation or income.